 She asks for a comb before she’s even agreed to stay, which infers that they have already been making out and her hair has become mussed as a result.
 Is this too subtle for modern listeners?
 The camera used to pan away to moonlight or fireworks during physically romantic scenes, whereas now we show as much flesh on camera as we can get away with.
 And god, have you listened to a rap song lately, or a popular “love” song in which “it’s gettin’ hot in here” and they leave their clothes on the floor?

 What’s in this drink?

 “Say, what’s in this drink?” the young lady quips.
-I understand the concern when this is heard by a modern ear, but again, I think we read our own 21st-century experiences into it.
-He mixed a strong one, certainly, and that makes us think of date-rape drugs that I don’t think were available then.
+I understand the concern when this is heard by a 21st century person, but again, I think we read our own cultural experiences into it.
+He mixed a strong one, certainly.
+But date-rape drugs were not a thing in 1949.
 I have gone my whole life thinking this was just saying, “holy cow, how much booze did you put in this?”
 Of course, I understand that’s concerning enough on its own.